jonthegeek/robodeck/tests/testthat/_snaps/outline.md

       .to_outline(1)
     Condition
       Error:
-      ! `content` must be a character vector or NULL.
+      ! `content` must be a character vector, list, or NULL.

+# .to_outline fails for weird lists

+    Code
+      .to_outline(list(1, 2))
+    Condition
+      Error:
+      ! `content` must be a named list of character vectors.